AdobeDocs/commerce-frontend-core/src/pages/ui-components/howto/new-component-declaration.md

 description: Follow this tutorial to create the XML configuration required for custom Adobe Commerce and Magento Open Source UI components.
 ---

-# Declre a custom UI component
+# Declare a custom UI component

 Declaring a custom [UI component](https://glossary.magento.com/ui-component) refers to creating the [XML](https://glossary.magento.com/xml) configuration of your custom component, and is a part of a bigger task of creating a custom UI component.